NasalDaemon/Static-DI/docs/cluster-syntax.md

     // Note: when FruitSalad is used as a node in a parent cluster,
     // trait::ChopFruit transparently connects to _parentRepeater0

-    // Explicitly redirecting trait to the global cluster/node [trait::Log]
+    // Explicitly redirecting trait to the global node [trait::Log]
     apple --> *
-    // which resolves trait::Log from the global cluster or node
+    // which resolves trait::Log to the respective global node
     // Equivalent to:
     // [trait::Log]
     // apple --> (di::Global<trait::Log>) ..